sveltejs/svelte-preprocess/README.md

     },

     /**
-     * Post process css with PostCSS by defining 'transformers.postcss'
+     * Post process css with PostCSS by defining 'transformers.postcss' property,
+     * either
-     * Pass 'true' to activate PostCSS transforms and use the `postcss.config.js` */
+     * Pass 'true' to activate PostCSS transforms and use the `postcss.config.js`*/

     postcss: true,

+    /**
+     * or pass in an object with postcss plugins and their options directly.*/
     postcss: {
       plugins: [
         require('autoprefixer')({ browsers: 'last 2 versions' })